 We advise you to avoid demonstrations and large gatherings throughout the country as they have the potential to turn violent.
 International events and political developments may trigger large demonstrations.
 You should monitor the media and other local news sources for safety information.

 In May 2014 protests at university campuses across Oromia turned violent leading to 15 deaths and many injuries.
 The situation in Oromia remains unstable and may deteriorate with little or no warning.

 Conflict in neighbouring countries could spill over into Ethiopia, particularly along the border with Somalia.
-Ethiopian and Somali government forces have been fighting militant groups and, although the fighting has been only in Somalia, there is potential for insurgent attacks to be directed at Ethiopia.
+Ethiopian and Somali government forces have been engaged in ongoing fighting with militant groups.

 Ethiopian security forces do not have a widespread presence in the country and may not have the capacity to respond to incidents.

 Border with Kenya : We strongly advise you not to travel to the areas bordering Kenya due to the presence of armed groups and landmines.
 Cross-border violence occurs, including kidnapping, armed banditry, and violent tribal and clan disputes.

 Border with Somalia: We strongly advise you not to travel to the areas bordering Somalia due to violent clashes between government forces and insurgents.
 Ethiopian troops are in Somalia and tensions in the border region remain extremely high.
 Somali and Ethiopian government troops have been involved in violent clashes with militant insurgents since December 2006.
 Firearm, grenade and landmine attacks on security forces are common.
 Civilians have been killed and injured.

 From late February 2011, the ongoing conflict along the border with Somalia has intensified.
 Heavy fighting has been reported on the Ethiopia-Somalia border and the Kenya-Somalia border.
 The risk of violent attacks and terrorist acts has increased.